rlbond86/cwbot/documentation/readme.txt

 username = (account username)
 password = (account password)
 rollover_wait = (number of seconds to wait at rollover; default = 480)
+loglevel = (either "info" or "debug")
 <End of file login.ini>

 To start the bot - at the command line type:
-"python cwbot.py" (without the quotes).
-You can get help by typing "python cwbot.py --help"; this shows extra arguments like loading from a different folder.
+"./cwbot.py" (without the quotes).
+You can get help by typing "./cwbot.py --help"; this shows extra arguments like loading from a different folder.
 On windows, you may need to instead type "c:\Python27\python cwbot.py"